lowply/coffee/README.md

 Facebook /
 Twitter

 Classic Japanese style cafe.
-Smoking allowed for all seats, don't go if you're not comfortable with it.
+Their cakes are nice.
+Smoking allowed for all seats, don't go there if you're not comfortable with it.

 ## AMAMERIA ESPRESSO - Musashi Koyama :star::star::star: :rocket: :computer:
 [Website](http://www.amameria.com/) /